 We carry comprehensive all risk (fire, flood, extended coverage and rental loss insurance) and liability insurance with respect to our property portfolio.
 This policy has a limit of \$350 million of terrorism coverage for the properties in our portfolio and expires in October 2005.
 1515 Broadway has stand-alone insurance coverage, which provides for full all risk coverage, but has a limit of \$425.0 million in terrorism coverage.
 This policy will expire in October 2005.
+We are currently in the market to renew these policies.
 We also have a separate policy for 1221 Avenue of the Americas in which we participate with the Rockefeller Group Inc. in a blanket policy providing \$1.4 billion of all risk property insurance along with \$1.0 billion of insurance for terrorism.
 While we believe our insurance coverage is appropriate, in the event of a major catastrophe resulting from an act of terrorism, we may not have sufficient coverage to replace a significant property.
 We do not know if sufficient insurance coverage will be available when the current policies expire, nor do we know the costs for obtaining renewal policies containing terms similar to our current policies.
 The Terrorism Risk Insurance Act, or TRIA, which was enacted in November 2002, is set to expire on January 1, 2006.
-It is not clear whether Congress will extend or modify TRIA.
+It is not clear whether Congress will extend or modify TRIA, although on June 30, 2005 the Treasury Department recommended not to extend TRIA.
 Accordingly, there could be disruption/repricing to the insurance coverage that is available to us.
 In addition, our policies may not cover properties that we may acquire in the future, and additional insurance may need to be obtained prior to October 2005.